MegaLeon/devart-template/project_posts/2014-03-10-Toxiclibs-and-3D-Volumes.md

 ![metaballs](/project_images/05meta.png "metaballs")

-I am happy to have "hacked" this effect as the final result looks great and it was my first time playing around with Toxiclibs, even tho I knew of their good reputation in the Processins environment.
-They are a truly powerful library and I am looking forward to use it more in future projects.
+I am happy to have "hacked" this effect as the final result looks great and it was my first time playing around with Toxiclibs, even tho I knew of their good reputation in the Processing  environment.
+It is a truly powerful library and I am looking forward to use it more in future projects.